Home > People and Places > Wider determinants of health > Deprivation

 Introduction

-The 2019 English Index of Multiple Deprivation (IMD) was released on 26th September 2019, updating the 2015 index.
-It is made up of baskets of indicators covering 7 topics, or “domains”, which are weighted according to their perceived contribution towards deprivation as follows:
+The 2025 English Index of Multiple Deprivation (IMD) was released on 30 October 2025, updating the 2019 index.
+It is made up of baskets of indicators covering seven topics, or 'domains', which are weighted according to their perceived contribution towards deprivation.
+Some of the domains are treated as having more influence on deprivation than others, and are are given a larger weight.
+These domains are:

 Graphic showing the 7-Domains-of-Deprivation

-Individual indicators within the index are subject to change depending on the availability of the data, but MHCLG treats the different iterations of the index as comparable.
-The indices therefore show change over time in relative deprivation levels.
+Individual indicators within the index are subject to change depending on the availability of the data, meaning different iterations of the index are not totally comparable, but the indices can show change over time in relative deprivation levels.

 The index ranks four different geographies:

-• Lower Super Output Areas (LSOAs) – these are units of geography smaller than Council wards and contain around 1500 residents.
-A rank of 1 indicates the most deprived LSOA, and of 32,844th the least deprived
+• Lower-layer super output areas (LSOAs) – these are units of geography smaller than wards and contain around 1,500 residents.
+A rank of 1 indicates the most deprived LSOA, and 33,755 the least deprived.

-• Local Authority (LA) level, based on an aggregated version of the LSOA data, where a rank of 1 indicates the most deprived local authority area, and 317th indicates the least deprived
+• Local authority (LA) level, based on an aggregated version of the LSOA data, where a rank of 1 indicates the most deprived local authority area, and 296th indicates the least deprived.

 This page reports on the headline LSOA level and LA level rankings.
 There are several ways of measuring deprivation in all of these types of area.
 Explanations of the different rankings are provided throughout the page.

-For the 2019 index, the MHCLG has reported the rank of local authority areas obtained from calculating the proportion of LSOA’s in the area which fall into the most deprived 10% in the country.
-This measure has not previously been reported by MHCLG, but their figures show that Blackpool now ranks as the 6th most deprived area, compared to 7th in 2010, with 41.5% of our LSOA’s (39 areas in total) now falling into this category.
+For the 2019 index, the Ministry of Housing, Communities and Local Government (MHCLG) reported the rank of local authority areas obtained from calculating the proportion of LSOAs in the area which fall into the most deprived 10% in the country.
+Using this measure for 2025, the figures show that Blackpool remains ranked as sixth most deprived authority, although this has reduced from 41.5% in 2019 to 40% in 2025.
+This equates to 38 of our LSOAs

 Rank of average score